Evidence & Research Literacy Brianna Reid Evidence & Research Literacy Brianna Reid

 Why This Matters for Families

-For families, the goal is not to eliminate every uncertainty.
-It is to avoid relying on marketing shortcuts when evidence, dose, formulation, and context provide a clearer way to think.
+Better supplement decisions do not require perfect certainty.
+They require a better set of questions.
+The goal is not to eliminate every uncertainty.
+It is to stop relying on marketing shortcuts when evidence, dose, formulation, and context provide a clearer way to think.
+That is what this site is for.
+And it is what this framework is built around.

-How to Use This Framework Going Forward
+How to Use This Going Forward

 Brianna Reid, Biomedical Engineer and Director of Quality, Evidence First Wellness